 Once you have garnered enough information for your sample family tree, start your draft.
 Prepare a blank paper and a pencil to begin with.
 Give room for mistakes.
 Also, double-check if you haven't left someone out.

 Your ancestors will occupy the topmost part of the tree, then followed by the newer generations as it goes the way down.
 When creating your draft, choose which method is convenient for you.
 Ensure that the flow and outline are easy for the reader's eyes.

 Pictures help add identity to your ancestors and living family members.
-If you can provide photos of your ancestors, then you might as well present images for everyone as well for a uniformed visual.
+If you can provide photos of your ancestors, then you might as well present images for everyone as well for a uniform visual.
 If you are using specialized software like Adobe Photoshop or Apple Pages for creating your family tree, make sure that the pictures' sizes are identical for symmetrical balance.
 Don't forget their names too!

 Once you are done with the finalized version of your family tree, don't forget to review it.
 Review if the names are in their designated positions.
 Don't forget to check if you got their name spellings right.
 Once it's polished, share the diagram to your relatives through a presentation or a sharing software.

 More often than not, traditions and stories are passed down from one generation to the other through the family tree.
 Through the stories, generations are being connected and stories remembered just by watching the family tree.
 Don’t let traditions end and stories be forgotten.